alexeymhv/adop-cartridges-cookbook/_docs/recipes/running-sq-analysis.md

 # Method

-At first you should define several environment variables, that will be used by SonarQube anlysis.
+At first you should define certain environment variables which will be used by SonarQube anlysis.

 ```
 // Folders